 She studied Media and Culture Studies in Lisbon and Berlin.
-She holds a PhD (2014) with a dissertation on the photographic records of Ravensbrück women's concentration camp, in which she discussed the relation between visibility, archival reason and disciplinary power.
-Before joining Uncertain Archives as a postdoc, she was a Lecturer in the MA in PhD programs in Culture Studies at Catholic University of Portugal.
+She holds a PhD (2014) in Culture Studies with a dissertation on the photographic records of Ravensbrück women's concentration camp, in which she discussed the relation between visibility, archival reason, gender and disciplinary power.
+Before joining the University of Copenhagen, she was a Lecturer in the MA in PhD programs in Culture Studies at Catholic University of Portugal.

 Her main areas of interest are Cultural Theory, Visual Culture, Feminist and Postcolonial theory, Film and Moving Image Studies, and Digital Culture.
 She currently works on the politics of digitization of colonial archives, the visual culture of remote warfare, the notion of intimacy in algorithmic culture, and more broadly on cultural theories of big data, in particular feminist and postcolonial critiques of datafication.

 She is also an independent curator, having recently curated the Lisbon leg of Artists Film International at the Museum of Art, Architecture and Technology (Lisbon, 2017) and '13 Shots', solo show by Aimée Zito Lema at Gulbenkian Foundation in Lisbon (with Luisa Santos and Ana Cachola, 2018).
 She is the recipient of a curatorial grant from the Porto Municipality to conduct the practice-based project "Fleshing Out the Image: Materialities of the Moving Image in Contemporary Culture" (2019).